Why is MPM moving?

-Where will the future MPM be located?
+Where will the future museum be located?

 MPM has been in the same neighborhood for the entirety of its nearly 140-year history.
-Building on that legacy, the 2.4-acre site on Sixth and McKinley meets all of the Museum’s physical requirements, is adjacent to other entertainment, dining, and retail assets in the Deer District, and will provide abundant access to visitors from near and far via freeway and bus routes.
+Building on that legacy, the 2.4-acre site on Sixth and McKinley meets all of the museum’s physical requirements, is adjacent to other entertainment, dining, and retail assets in the Deer District, and will provide abundant access to visitors from near and far via freeway and bus routes.

-How is the community involved in planning for a new Museum?
+How is the community involved in planning for a new museum?

 What are the next steps in this process?

-Additional details about the future Museum timeline are available here.
+Additional details about the future museum timeline are available here.

-How will a new Museum be funded?
+How will a new museum be funded?

 What is the total cost of the project?

-How can I support the new Museum project?
+How can I support the new museum project?

-- Let your elected representatives (especially State and County) know you support the future Museum.
+- Let your elected representatives (especially state and county) know you support the future museum.